The Texas Voyeurism law makes it a crime to “spy” on someone without their consent for sexual purposes in a place that should be considered private.

 The Voyeurism offense does not appear on the list of offenses requiring registration under Chapter 62 of the Texas Code of Criminal Procedure.[14]

 However, the legislature can add this offense to the list at any time.
-If that happens, people convicted of Voyeurism would have to register, even if the offense did not appear on the list at the time they accepted a deferred adjudication plea (even if later dismissed), pled guilty or were founty guilty.
+If that happens, people convicted of Voyeurism would have to register, even if the offense did not appear on the list at the time they accepted a deferred adjudication plea (even if later dismissed), pled guilty or were found guilty.

 What level of crime is Voyeurism in Texas?